Christmas is approaching quite fast and it’s time to think about presents!

 Then maybe you can think of a print.
 Is there somebody who doesn’t like a nice print?
 I don’t think so.
 Prints are perfect to give some character and personality to a white wall and a great way to showcase one’s passions.
 They are also great to take you back to a place you like or miss, like Italy for example.

-If you have a friend who loves cooking and is fascinated by Tuscany as well, Giulia Scarpaleggia’s book is the perfect gifts.
+If you have a friend who loves cooking and is fascinated by Tuscany as well, Giulia Scarpaleggia’s book is the perfect gift.
 No doubts about it.

 Giulia Scarpaleggia is an Italian food blogger, writer, and photographer.
 She lives and works in Tuscany, where she also gives cooking classes.
 This love for cooking and for her amazing region has made her write a book, called I love Toscana, which not only is a great cookbook but a nice tour around Tuscany as well.
 You will learn how to cook Tuscan food and the stories behind a certain recipe or a certain tradition as well.
 I keep recommending it and I will never stop!